Blackpool & Fleetwood No. 40

 - Current status

 - Restored to operational condition.
 Currently on long-term loan to Blackpool Transport Services.
+Due to be loaned to Beamish Museum of the North during 2019 before returning to Crich in September 2019

 - Date started operating at Crich